 Pension Board Constitution

-The City of Edinburgh Council (the “Scheme Manager”) is required to establish a Pension Board for the purposes of facilitating the administration of the Lothian Pension Fund, the Lothian Buses Pension Fund, the Scottish Homes Pension Fund and any other Local Government Pension Scheme that it may administer from time to time (the “Funds”).
+The City of Edinburgh Council (the “Scheme Manager”) is required to establish a Pension Board for the purposes of facilitating the administration of the Lothian Pension Fund and the Scottish Homes Pension Fund and any other Local Government Pension Scheme that it may administer from time to time (the “Funds”).
 The Pension Board has been established under the provisions of the Local Government Pension Scheme (Governance) (Scotland) Regulations 2015 (the “2015 Regulations”) and the Public Service Pensions Act 2013.

 Further to Regulation 6(6) of the 2015 Regulations, this constitution (the “Constitution”) shall supersede any model or other constitution regarding the operation and functioning of the Pension Board associated with the Funds (the “Pension Board”).